aryansoni-git/game-etch-a-sketch/README.md

 - Adjustable Grid Size: Customize the grid size using a range input to create drawings of varying complexity.
 - Random Color Option: Generate random colors for added creativity and fun.
 - Clear Button: Clear the grid with a single click to start over.
+- Responsive Design: Fully responsive across various devices and screen sizes.
+- Modern Technology: Built with React and Next.js for a better development experience and performance.

 ## How to Play